 There are very, very few insurances that we don’t accept.
-As an added courtesy, even if we do not accept your insurance, we will still send in the claims for you!5.
-What does OB/GYN stand for?
-What is the difference between Obstetrics & Gynecology?
+As an added courtesy, even if we do not accept your insurance, we will still send in the claims for you!7.
+What causes a high-risk pregnancy?

 There are many things that can make a pregnancy high risk:

-- Medical conditions that a woman brings into the pregnancy such as diabetes, heart disease, hypertension, or lupus.
+- Pre-existing medical conditions that a woman brings into the pregnancy such as diabetes, heart disease, hypertension, or lupus.